Cutting a circle

 Cutting a Circle with Parallel Cuts

-Let's cut it with vertical cuts.
-In this case we need to find the x-coordinates of parallel chords, which should split our circle to equal-area parts. (see points x1 and x2 on the picture above).
+Let's slice it with vertical slices.
+In this case, we need to find the x-coordinates of parallel chords, which should split our circle into equal-area parts. (see points x1 and x2 on the picture above).
 Let's derive the general formula for an area of a left slice.

-Our half-circle can be thought of as a function y=f(x), where x - is the coordinate along abscissa axis, and y is the function equal to value of corresponding half-circle point.
+Our half-circle can be thought of as a function y=f(x), where x - is the coordinate along the abscissa axis, and y is the function equal to the value of the corresponding half-circle point.

 To find an area of a left slice, you need to integrate this function from -R to x.
 The antiderivative of our function is :

-We need to find value of constant.
+We need to find the value of constant.
 Obviously, at the point where x equals -R area should be zero.
-If we plug -R instead of x into the formula above we get
+If we plug -R instead of x into the formula above, we get

 Our final integral is